Our virtual accounting team at MSM Advisors offers financial statement preparation for small to medium-sized businesses.

-Financial statements are reports that are meant to keep interested parties up-to-date on the financial position of a company or individual.
-Done on a timetable (often yearly or semi-annually), financial statements offer these third parties the information they need to make an informed economic decision about a particular business, individual, or entity.
+Financial statements are reports that are meant to keep interested parties up-to-date on the financial position of a company.
+Done on a timetable (often yearly or semi-annually), financial statements offer information needed to make informed economic decisions about a particular business, individual, or entity.
 Financial statements must comply with FASB standards, and customarily should be readable to non-finance professionals.

 What does a financial statement include?